What is the ADDIE Model of Instructional Design?

 And good news – it’s straightforward and easy to use!

-The ADDIE model is generic enough that it can be used to create any type of learning experience for any audience – from creating a K-12 teaching lesson on cellular biology to developing a corporate training program on an ERP software upgrade.
+The ADDIE model is generic enough that it can be used to create any type of learning experience for any audience – from creating K-12 teaching lessons on cellular biology to developing corporate training programs for an ERP software upgrade.

 At Water Bear Learning, we mostly design training video programs and eLearning courses.
-For the remainder of this article, we’ll use the example of ‘eLearning course’ as the final output of the ADDIE model.
-Just know that you can adjust the final learning output for your own particular needs.
+For the remainder of this article, we’ll use the example of an ‘eLearning course’ as the final output of the ADDIE model.
+You can adjust the final learning output for your own particular needs.

 ADDIE is an Acronym